 Goodwill and marketing-related intangible assets with indefinite lives are evaluated on an annual basis for impairment or more frequently if events or changes in circumstances indicate that the asset might be impaired.
-For goodwill, the Company performed a quantitative assessment during the fourth quarter of 2021, in which it used a discounted cash flow approach to estimate the fair value of a reporting unit, and determined that the fair value of each reporting unit was greater than its respective carrying value.
+For goodwill, the Company performed a quantitative assessment during the fourth quarter of 2022, in which it used a discounted cash flow approach to estimate the fair value of a reporting unit, and determined that the fair value of each reporting unit was greater than its respective carrying value.
 If the fair value of the reporting unit was less than the carrying value, then a goodwill impairment amount would be recorded for the difference.
-For the marketing-related intangible assets, the Company performed a quantitative assessment during the fourth quarter of 2021, in which it used a discounted cash flow model under the relief-from-royalty method in order to determine the fair value, and determined that the fair value of the assets was greater than their carrying value, then an impairment amount would be recorded for the difference.
-For the fair value of the assets was less than the carrying value, then an impairment amount would be recorded for the difference.
-During the years ended December 31, 2021, 2020, and 2019, there were no additions to or impairments of marketing-related intangible assets.
-As of both December 31, 2021 and 2020, the marketing-related intangible asset balance was \$310.0 million and consisted of the Company's trademark, trade name, and marketing franchise.
-During the years ended December 31, 2021 and 2019, there were no additions to or impairments of goodwill.
-During the year ended December 31, 2020, goodwill increased by \$9.0 million, of which \$7.0 million was due to an immaterial acquisition and \$2.0 million was due to foreign currency translation adjustments.
-During the year ended December 31, 2020, the goodwill balance was \$95.4 million and \$100.5 million, respectively.
-The decrease in goodwill during the year ended December 31, 2021 was due to foreign currency transl
+For the marketing-related intangible assets, the Company performed a quantitative assessment during the fourth quarter of 2022, in which it used a discounted cash flow model under the relief-from-royalty method in order to determine the fair value, and determined that the fair value of the assets was greater than their carrying value.
+If the fair value of the assets was less than the carrying value, then an impairment amount would be recorded for the difference.
+During the years ended December 31, 2022, 2021, and 2020, there were no additions to or impairments of marketing-related intangible assets.
+As of both December 31, 2022 and 2021, the marketing-related intangible asset sates as \$310.0 million and consisted of the Company's trademark, trade name, and marketing franchise.
+During the years ended December 31, 2022 and 2021, there were no additions to or impairments of goodwill.
+During the year ended December 31, 2020, goodwill increased by \$9.0 million, of which \$7.0 million was due to a foreign currency translation adjustments.
+During the year ended December 31, 2022 and 2021, there were no additions to or impairment of foreign currency translation adjustments.
+During the year ended December 31, 2022, and to an impairment of goodwill.
+As of December 31, 2022 and 2021, the goodwill balance was \$93.2 million and \$95.4 million, respectively.
+The decrease in